danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 If you are willing to make that choice, go ahead and give them a try!
 However, if you want to keep your external dependencies down to a minimum and not fundamentally change your architecture, you can come a long way with encapsulation, abstractions and some custom code.

-In the examples below, I will combine a couple of minimal protocols to get two lightweight, modular ways of coordinating the execution of multiple async operations.
+In the examples below, I will some tiny protocols to get a simple, modular ways of coordinating the execution of multiple async operations.
 I will not use Grand Central Dispatch (GCD), but may improve the approach to use GCD under the hood later on.

 For now, however, the most important thing for me with this blog post is to talk *design* and *composition*.
 How the actual coordination is implemented under the hood is an implementation detail, that can change while the external interface remains intact.
 So for now, let's focus on discussing, designing and implementing.